appirio-digital/ezbake/docs/pages/docs/ezbake-a-project/index.md

 The keys of the `source` property are [globs](https://www.npmjs.com/package/minimatch) that we use to match files in the directory.
 Only files that match the glob patterns and with the value set to `true` are template replaced.

 All of your globs will start with `**/` to denote any path to either a particular file or set of files.
-This is intentional, as `ads-baseline` will match the glob of the full path of the files it creates for you.
+This is intentional, as `ezbake` will match the glob of the full path of the files it creates for you when preparing an existing project.
 After the initial `**/` you can then set whatever glob pattern you like.

 ## ingredients

-The keys of the `ingredients` is where you would define the inputs from a user via [inquirer](https://www.npmjs.com/package/inquirer).
+The keys of the `ingredients` are where you would define the inputs from a user via [inquirer](https://www.npmjs.com/package/inquirer).
 See the examples on the Inquirer documentation to see how to structure specific questions.
 You have full control over the `inquirer` questions to ask, as well as validations, filters, etc.

 You can then embed in your files the names of the question prompts.
 For example, above, `localPortWebApp` would correspond to a templatized value of `<%= localPortWebApp %>` on some file in your project.

 ## env

-The keys of `env` is similar to `questions`.
+The keys of `env` is similar to `ingredients`.
 They are also [inquirer](https://www.npmjs.com/package/inquirer) prompts that then map to a corresponding .env file value.
 For example, the above file would generate a `.env` file in the root of the generated project that looks like the following:

 ```
 JWT_SECRET=shhh_its_a_secret